3 Important Ways a RN Patient Advocate Can Help

 As a registered nurse, patient advocate, I frequently receive calls from family members who have a loved one in a rehabilitation care facility.
 They call because they don’t feel that their family member is receiving the best care, and obviously, we all want the best care for those we love.
 Not knowing where to turn, they are looking for a professional to validate that their beliefs are true, or better yet, tell them that everything is okay.
 This blog will share three ways a registered nurse, patient advocate can help when your loved one is in a care facility.
 I will share a real situation, and of course, change the details and names to protect privacy.

-A client, named “Bill”, was in a rehabilitation facility following a hospitalization for an upper respiratory tract infection.
+A client, named “Bill”, was in a rehabilitation facility following hospitalization for an upper respiratory tract infection.
 He required IV antibiotics, and after battling the illness, he lost strength and the ability to walk well, so he was transferred to rehab for physical therapy.
 Bill’s only family member, “Jane”, had health challenges of her own and was concerned that Bill might not be receiving great care.
 Jane wasn’t able to visit Bill so Jane believed that a patient advocate with healthcare experience would be a good fit for Bill.

 During my initial visit to meet Bill, my observation alone, (before even speaking to Bill or any staff in the facility), let me know that he wasn’t receiving the best care.
 Everyone deserves the highest quality of care.
 Optimal care helps facilitate a quicker recovery, it shortens the length of stay, and it lessens the chance of acquiring additional infections.
 As I completed a thorough review of Bill’s medical record, I found many areas where care needed improvement.
 Here, I will focus on only one.